fiskaltrust/productdescription-de-doc/for-poscreators/getting-started-en.md

 ## Configuration of a CashBox

-A so-called CashBox is a configuration container that contains the configuration of the individual components of the ft.Middleware.
+A so-called CashBox is a configuration container that contains the configuration of the individual components of the fiskaltrust.Middleware.
 The configurations can be linked together via the CashBox.
 The CashBox can contain the configuration of the Queue, SCU and various helpers and connects them with each other.
 In the following we will configure the SCU and the Queue needed for testing, include them in the CashBox and connect them.

 ![cashbox](media/middleware.png)